otherfutures/busywork/README.md

 # Description
 `busywork` is simple automation program that pumps up GitHub contribution numbers<br>
 by creating pointless edits to itself.
-I guess you could say it's agile. <br><br>
+It also emulates the feeling of agile, I guess. <br><br>

 If<br><br>
 a) git is installed, &<br>